 She begs him to tell her what the problem is.
 He tells her it's nothing, and she begins to feel sorry for him and his pain.

-Raskolnikov tells Sonia that he's here to reveal Lizaveta's killer.
+Raskolnikov tells Sonia that he's there to reveal Lizaveta's killer.
 He makes her guess.

 She looks at him and looks at him, until she realizes that he's the murderer.

-In great confusion, she feels disoriented and strange.
-She can't believe she's hanging out with a real-live murderer.
+She feels disoriented and strange.
+She can't believe she's hanging out with a real murderer.